 - Doing both (ACTC).

 Researchers also analyzed separately alcohol (AC) and tobacco use (TC).
 Again, it was in comparison to the NC group.
-They found that neither was associated with either delayed motor or cognitive skills.
+They found that neither was linked with either delayed motor or cognitive skills.

 Popular Books and Videos

-Geddes, L. Bumpology.
-The Myth-busting Pregnancy Book for Curious Parents-to-be.
-NY: Simon & Schuster, 2014.
+- Geddes, L. Bumpology.
+The Myth-busting Pregnancy Book for Parents.
+NY: Simon & Schuster.

-Chasnoff, I. The Mystery of Risk.
-Drugs, Alcohol, Pregnancy, and the Vulnerable Child.
-Chicago: NTI, 2011.
+- Chasnoff, I. The Mystery of Risk.
+Chicago: NTI.

-Smoking, Alcohol, Drugs and Pregnancy.
-Show Low, AZ: True to Life Prod, 2017.
-(DVD Video)
+- Smoking, Alcohol, Drugs and Pregnancy.
+Show Low, AZ: True to Life Prod.
+(DVD)

-This website takes no position on alcohol and child development.
-So, as always, see your doctor for advice.
+- This site gives no advice on alcohol and child development.
+Please see your doctor with questions.